 Contactless payment systems mask real credit card numbers with a special token known as a device account number (DAN).
 The DAN contains information that identifies both the mobile device used for payment and the payment card itself to the NFC reader in a way that makes no sense to an electronic thief.
 Thus, mobile payment systems never actually transmit credit card numbers over the Internet.

-The weakest point in this arrangement is the initial setup phase – the split-second after you upload images of your card to your mobile payment system account and before the system creates a DAN for it.
-Ars Technica notes that Apple Pay users’ unencrypted card numbers are visible during this period, and can therefore theoretically be stolen by sophisticated hackers.
-This is a vulnerability, but not a grave threat – in terms of likelihood, it’s akin to the person behind you in the checkout line stealing your credit card number by snapping a photo of the card as you swipe.
+The weakest point in this arrangement is the initial setup phase — the split-second after you upload images of your card to your mobile payment system account and before the system creates a DAN for it.
+Shortly after Apple Pay’s rollout, Ars Technica noted that users’ unencrypted card numbers were visible during this period, and can therefore theoretically be stolen by sophisticated hackers.
+This is a legitimate vulnerability, if not a grave threat.
+In terms of likelihood, it’s akin to the person behind you in the checkout line stealing your credit card number by snapping a photo of the card as you swipe.
 It’s not clear whether Apple has since addressed the issue.

 Dynamic Security Codes